guoyingtao/Mantis/README.md

 When choose alwaysUsingOnePresetFixedRatio, fixed-ratio setting button does not show.

-* If you want to hide rotation control view, set Mantis.Config.cropViewConfig.showRotationControlView = false
+* If you want to hide rotation control view, set Mantis.Config.cropViewConfig.showAttachedRotationControlView = false
 * If you want to use ratio list instead of presenter, set Mantis.CropToolbarConfig.ratioCandidatesShowType = .alwaysShowRatioList

 ```swift